Leadership in the Digital Age and a Digital Transformation Strategy:

 Connecting People, Systems and Structure Effectively

-If you would like a copy of an integrated practitioner and academic rationale for, and description of ‘leadership and structural agility’ then ask Jeremy Tozer’s white paper derived from his doctoral research as a precursor to a conversation about building capability.
+For a copy of an integrated practitioner and academic rationale for and description of ‘leadership and structural agility’, please ask for our white paper derived from Jeremy Tozer's doctoral research at Henley Business School.

 Digital Business: Transformation Strategy

 A digital business strategy will include creating and sustaining digital transformation capability; and such a strategy is likely to be emergent.
 It will have three distinct components: Information and Communication Technology (ICT) Systems, Leadership Agility, and Structural Agility which interplay within 'context'.

 All activity takes place within a context; the external competitive or market landscape.
 An 'intelligence system' to 'horizon scan', assess competitor and cyber/digital threats and opportunities, and provide timely intelligence (processed information) to inform decision making and evolve strategy, is a necessary extension to the traditional work of marketing and IT departments.
 We can assist you in developing an 'intelligence system' that works through the four stages of the intelligence cycle: direction, collection, processing, and dissemination of the intelligence 'product'.